 What were the outcomes?

-The research is expected to show how the Australian community views government intervention for the purpose of health prevention, and how these perceptions may vary over demographic and health-related factors.
+The research has shown how the Australian community views government intervention for the purpose of health prevention, and how these perceptions may vary over demographic and health-related factors.

 Exploring and measuring community perceptions of prevention through primary research will assist policymakers gain a more direct indicator of community attitudes and the logic which underpins them.